donnachaforde/donnachaforde.github.io/lectures/README.md

 5. [Databases & Persistency](published/05%20-%20Databases%20%26%20Persistency.pdf)

 	I cover how SQL-Server databases emerged in the '80's and '90's to become central to most modern applications before going on to examine non-SQL databases.
-I also take a look at distributed-database architecuture, two-phase commit and database replication.
+I also take a look at distributed-database architecture, two-phase commit and database replication.

 6. [A Quick Recap on Object-Oriented Design](published/06%20-%20A%20Quick%20Recap%20on%20Object-Oriented%20Design.pdf)